Wesleyan portrait of Joseph Weiss

 Joseph Weiss

-Joseph Weiss is a sociocultural and political anthropologist.
-His work explores the intersections between time, ecology, and Indigenous sovereignty and self-determination.
+Joseph Weiss is a settler scholar who works between sociocultural anthropology and Indigenous studies.
+His research explores the intersections between settler colonialism, time, ecology, and Indigenous sovereignty and self-determination.
 Dr. Weiss has been conducting fieldwork with the Haida community of Old Massett since 2010, where has also worked as a full-time volunteer teaching assistant and occasional school play director.
 His first book, Shaping the Future on Haida Gwaii: Life Beyond Settler Colonialism (University of British Columbia Press, 2018) is based on this fieldwork, exploring how the Indigenous Haida Nation in Western Canada addresses political and social change through a series of different future-oriented cultural strategies.
-Dr. Weiss’s current research projects include a comparative exploration of the ways in which military occupations conceal themselves under settler colonialism and a new project attempting to understand the emerging relationships of solidarity and kinship between the islands of Ireland and Indigenous communities in North America.
-He also maintains abiding interests in commissions of inquiry, the production of political legitimacy, and research ethics in the social sciences.
-His research has been funded by the Wenner-Gren Foundation for Anthropological Research, the American Philosophical Society, the Canadian Museum of History, and the University of Chicago.
+Dr. Weiss is currently finishing his second book, tentatively titled Irreconcilable: Indigeneity and the Violence of Colonial Erasure in Canada, which analyses the ways in which the agents, structures, and ideologies of settler colonial erase their own constitutive and ongoing violence, and, in turn, how Indigenous Peoples refuse to become reconciled to these continuing modes of domination.
+He is also at work on a third book, tentatively entitled How Settlers Think: Colonial Psychology and the Representation of Indigeneity, which explores the intersections of Indigenous Studies and Psychoanalysis, and has recently begun a new ethnographic project, examining settler colonial networks of extraction between Canada, Mexico and the United States.
+Dr. Weiss also maintains abiding interests in commissions of inquiry, the production of political legitimacy, and research ethics in the social sciences.
+His research has been funded by the Wenner-Gren Foundation for Anthropological Research, the American Philosophical Society, Wesleyan University, the Canadian Museum of History, and the University of Chicago.
 Dr. Weiss is formerly Curator of Western Ethnology at the Canadian Museum of History.

 Representative publications: